Morris dance: Name and origins

 It has been suggested that the tradition of rural English dancers blackening their faces may be a form of disguise, or a reference either to the Moors or to miners; the origins of the practice remain unclear and are the subject of ongoing debate.
-In June 2020 the Joint Morris Organisation called for the use of black makeup to be discontinued in response to the Black Lives Matter movement.
+In June 2020 the Joint Morris Organisation called for the use of black makeup to be discontinued, in response to the Black Lives Matter movement.
 Groups that used face paint changed to blue, green, or yellow and black stripes.

 History in England

 The earliest (15th-century) references place the Morris dance in a courtly setting.
 The dance became part of performances for the lower classes by the later 16th century.
-Henry VIII owned a gold salt cellar which depicted a Morris Dance with five dancers and a "tabrett".
+Henry VIII owned a gold salt cellar which depicted a Morris dance with five dancers and a "tabrett".
 A "tabret" is a small tabor drum.
 On 4 January 1552, George Ferrers, the Lord of Misrule of Edward VI, put on a show in London which included "mores danse, dansyng with a tabret".
 In 1600, the Shakespearean actor William Kempe Morris danced from London to Norwich, an event chronicled in his Nine Daies Wonder (1600).

-Almost nothing is known about the folk dances of England prior to the mid-17th century.
+Almost nothing is known about the folk dances of England before the mid-17th century.
 While it is possible to speculate on the transition of "Morris dancing" from the courtly to a rural setting, it may have acquired elements of pre-Elizabethan (medieval) folk dance, such proposals will always be based on an argument from silence as there is no direct record of what such elements would have looked like.
 In the Elizabethan period, there was significant cultural contact between Italy and England, and it has been suggested that much of what is now considered traditional English folk dance, and especially English country dance, is descended from Italian dances imported in the 16th century.

 By the mid 17th century, the working peasantry took part in Morris dances, especially at Whitsun.
 The Puritan government of Oliver Cromwell, however, suppressed Whitsun ales and other such festivities.
 When the crown was restored by Charles II, the springtime festivals were restored.
 In particular, Whitsun Ales came to be celebrated on Whitsunday (Pentecost), as the date was close to the birthday of Charles II.